LearnWeb3DAO/ICO/README.md

   }
   ```

-- Open you index.js file under the pages folder and paste the following code, explanation of the code can be found in the comments.
+- Open your index.js file under the pages folder and paste the following code, explanation of the code can be found in the comments.

 ```javascript
 import { BigNumber, Contract, providers, utils } from "ethers";